mcygorek/ACE/README.md

 you will see a link (starting with "localhost:8888/").
 Copy this to your browser and try out the examples.
 Note: the ".../ACE/pybind" in the second line in the examples should be replaced by "/home/WSLUSER/ACE/pybind", where WSLUSER is the username provided when installing WSL.

+#### VS Code with WSL extension

+There is an extension to VS Code that lets you access WSL.
+Just make sure you have

+> sudo apt install python3-ipython

+installed on WSL and you should be able to access .ipynb notebooks on WSL using VS Code.

 ### MSYS2:

 A precompiled ACE.exe is included for easy usage, which however comes with limited functionality and suboptimal performance, and it may be outdated.